Business Insider: History

 Business Insider was launched in 2007 and is based in Manhattan.
 Founded by DoubleClick's former CEO Kevin P. Ryan, Dwight Merriman, and Henry Blodget, the site began as a consolidation of industry vertical blogs, the first of them being Silicon Alley Insider (launched May 16, 2007) and Clusterstock (launched March 20, 2008).
+Gordon Crovitz, former publisher of the Wall Street Journal, was an early investor.
 In addition to providing and analyzing business news, the site aggregates news stories on various subjects.
 It started a UK edition in November 2014, and a Singapore bureau in September 2020.
 BI's parent company is Insider Inc.

 After Axel Springer SE purchased Business Insider in 2015, a substantial portion of its staff left the company.
 According to a CNN report, some staff who exited complained that "traffic took precedence over enterprise reporting".
+In 2017, Business Insider launched BI Prime subscription, the service which placed some of its articles behind paywall.
 In 2018, staff members were asked to sign a confidentiality agreement that included a nondisparagement clause requiring them not to criticize the site during or after their employment.

 Early in 2020, CEO Henry Blodget convened a meeting in which he announced plans for the website to acquire 1 million subscribers, 1 billion unique visitors per month, and over 1,000 newsroom employees.
 The parent companies of Business Insider and eMarketer merged in 2020 in connection with the proposed purchase of Axel Springer by KKR, an American private equity firm.
 In October 2020, BI's parent company purchased a majority position in Morning Brew, a newsletter.

 In 2022, Insider won the Pulitzer Prize for Illustrated Reporting and Commentary, its first ever Pulitzer Prize, for its illustrated report "How I escaped a Chinese internment camp".
-The piece, composed as a series of comics that told the story of one woman's experience escaping China's Uyghur genocide, was created by illustrator Fahmida Azim alongside art director Anthony Del Col, writer Josh Adams, and editor Walt Hickey.
+The piece, composed as a series of comics that told the story of one woman's experience escaping China's persecution of Uyghurs, was created by illustrator Fahmida Azim alongside art director Anthony Del Col, writer Josh Adams, and editor Walt Hickey.

+Business Insider laid off 10% of its employees in April 2023.
+After hiring Jamie Heller, a former Wall Street Journal editor, to serve as its editor-in-chief, in 2024, about 8% of the website's staff were laid off.
+In May 2025, another 21% of staff were laid off; CEO Barbara Peng stated that the website had launched multiple AI-driven products during the previous year, is "going all-in on AI", and indicated that "significant organizational changes" initiated in 2023 were underway.
+More than 70% of employees were using Enterprise ChatGPT regularly by May 2025, with 100% being the goal.